snehit221/aws-spring-petclinic/readme.md

-## Cloud Native Spring PetClinic Web Application Project Architecture:
+## Architecture of the Pet Clinic Application migrated from on-premise to AWS Cloud:

 ![Architecture Diagram](Architecture1.png)